 Written by Sean Cooney (The Young’uns) and Debs Newbold (King Lear Retold, Through The Seasons) with music from Sam Carter (False Lights), Lucy Farrell (Furrow Collective) and Jim Molyneux (4Square).

-The performance will be coming to Cecil Sharp House on Thursday, 24 October 2019.
+The performance was held at Cecil Sharp House on Thursday, 24 October 2019.

 English Folk Dance and Song Society, Cecil Sharp House,

 2 Regent's Park Road, London.
 UK.
 NW1 7AY.